Areas of Expertise

 - Threatening and harassing behavior that begins and escalates online is likely to continue when the partners are in close physical proximity.
 MORE

-Alison Marganski, Assistant Professor of Criminology at Le Moyne College, is an expert in gender and violence, intimate partner violence, victimization, cyber-stalking and online harassment.
+Alison Marganski, Associate Professor & Director of Criminology at Le Moyne College, is an expert in gender and violence, intimate partner violence, victimization, cyber-stalking and online harassment.

 She has been published in academic journals including the Journal of Interpersonal Violence, International Criminal Justice Review and Violence & Victims.